cascadiajs/cascadiajs/app/markdown/2026/trainings.md

     </tbody>
 </table>

-The location of the trainings will be in Seattle and announced closer to the event.
+The location of the trainings will be at Thinkspace Seattle (1700 Westlake Ave N Seattle WA 98109).

 <!--